justinli0423/Cheat-Sheets/Javascript.md

   - old
   - always processed at the beginning of script (regardless of actual declaration position or if conditions are met) (hoisting)
   - *assignments* are not hoisted (not pushed to the top): ran sequentially in the order of statement position
-  - has no block scope: only function-scoped or global
+  - has no block scope or loop scope: only function-scoped or global
   - ```
     if (true) {
       var test = true; // use "var" instead of "let"